dht/react-select-auto/README.md

-A simple select for react with i18n support and autocomplete.
+A simple select for react with i18n support, autocomplete and WAI-ARIA compliancy.

 ## Demo